Vaccines for Prevention

 COVID-19

-The COVID pandemic made stark long-standing disparities in access to life-saving interventions, when rich countries and communities benefited from vaccines while low and middle income countries and communities struggled through much of the pandemic without them.
+The COVID pandemic made stark long-standing disparities in access to life-saving interventions, when rich countries and communities benefited from vaccines while low- and middle-income countries and communities struggled through much of the pandemic without them.
 HIV advocates have called out such disparities for decades.
-Research and development, despite the scientific hurdles, is less politically complex than questions of access, which must rise to the top of the agenda for advocates, policy-makers and funders alike.
+Questions of access must rise to the top of the agenda for advocates, policymakers, and funders alike.
 Sustained, robust advocacy for access is core to equity in global health.

 HIV